 What is Biomedical Engineering?

-Biomedical Engineering is a broad field that focuses on improving health with the use of engineering principles.
-For example, designing new implants for those who suffer from hip fractures, developing tools sensing electrical signals to detect heart problems, discovering drugs to fight cancer and other illnesses are all possible job descriptions for BME graduates.
+Biomedical Engineering is a broad field that focuses on improving health through the integrated use of engineering, biology and medical principles.
+For example biomedical engineers are involved in designing new implants for those who suffer from hip fractures, developing medical devices for sensing electrical signals to detect heart problems, developing technologies to visualize and detect disease or tissue function non-invasively, or growing tissues/organs to repair or replace tissues/organs lost to disease or injury are all possible fields for BME graduates to pursue.

 Where Do Biomedical Engineers Work?

 Biomedical Engineers work in industry, in hospitals, and in research labs of government, academic, corporate and non-profit institutions.
 They may also work at federal and state regulatory agencies to help ensure that devices and technologies are safe and effective.

 Our program has a strong record of job placement after graduation.
 Approximately 55% of our students find positions working in industry, 30% continue on to with a graduate degree programs, 10% go on to medical, dental, veterinary, optometry, or other professional programs.

 Our undergraduate program in BME is the only program within 200 miles and provides graduates with unique skills and knowledge that are applicable in a wide range of careers.
 Our faculty and instructors thrive on interactions with students in our classrooms and laboratories.
 At the same time, our faculty members and are committed to teaching and inspiring students to achieve their goals and improving the health of everyone.